Leading from the Middle

 Session 4: Clarity and Leadership: Understanding Common Legal, Ethical, and Compliance Issues in Higher Ed

 This session aims to empower middle managers with the knowledge and tools necessary to navigate their roles effectively, fostering a better understanding of their legal, ethical, and managerial responsibilities.
 In this session, participants will unravel the significant distinctions between policies, protocols, and practices, and their implications for mid-level leaders in an academic setting.
-The workshop will clarify common misconceptions around FERPA (Family Educational Rights and Privacy Act) and will differentiate between bullying, harassment, and retaliation.

 Additionally, the discussion will cover the nuances between free speech and academic freedom and why understanding the distinctions between the two is crucial for effective leadership in a higher education setting.
 The program will also offer strategies for wise decision-making and effective communication, emphasizing the complex dynamics of leading when you report to higher authorities.
 Practical advice on when and how to consult with legal counsel will be integrated to enhance decision-making skills.